Bram Stoker's Dracula (1992 film): Cast

+Monica Bellucci, Michaela Bercu, and Florina Kendrick portray Dracula's Brides.
+Jay Robinson appears as Mr. Hawkins, Harker's employer.

 Themes

-The Other

-In Stoker's original novel, the Count is described through various terms of otherness.
-His foreign image and customs are translated into the monstrous "Other", leading to an identity for the reader between the foreign and the monstrous.
-Dracula as a foreign "Other" is set as the marked term.
-The characters of Jonathan Harker and Mina Murray in the novel represent the British Empire, which provides the unmarked, or normal, perspective in Dracula.
-According to Deborah S. Wilson, "Dracula, produced at the apogee of Britain's Empire, projects anxious themes of invasion and colonization upon a foreign culture, embodied in Count Dracula himself.
-As the feudal lord of a mysterious Balkan country, Dracula himself is described in consistently orientalist terms, terms that stress his racial alterity in all but purely negative terms".
-Coppola's film reflects the change in attitude toward the racial Other that occurs over roughly a century by the 1990s, as in the film the general story and plot remain the same with certain important details changed to reflect the difference in racial understanding: the emotional connection between Mina Murray and Dracula in the film stretches beyond the racial boundaries and allowing a genuine interracial relationship to occur.
-According to John Allen Stevenson the threat of the racial "Other" was "the real horror of Dracula, for he is the ultimate social adulterer, whose purpose is nothing if it is not to turn good Englishwomen...like Mina away from their own kind and customs".
-Meanwhile, in the film the interracial relationship between vampire (Dracula) and human (Mina) becomes permissible, culminating in the union of the human and the Other.

 Occultism

 Coppola's film makes a direct connection between Dracula's vampiric origin and occultism/satanism.
 In the opening scene of the film, after learning that his wife committed suicide and is denied salvation, Dracula denies God and makes a deal with the dark forces.
 This is symbolically verified with Dracula plunging his sword into the crucifix, which immediately starts to bleed excessive amounts of blood that Dracula drinks as a sign of "bloodpact" with the Devil.

 AIDS pandemic

-Upon release, The New York Times Frank Rich suggested that the film drew upon the prevalent fear of HIV/AIDS in the 1990s, a disease transmissible via contact/transfer of blood.
+Upon release, The New York Times Frank Rich suggested that the film drew upon the prevalent fear of HIV/AIDS in the 1990s.
 Coppola, according to Rich, gives to the viewers a movie that both frightens and arouses them by playing off their unchecked fear of the spread of AIDS as an invasion of the national bloodstream.

 Van Helsing comments to his medical students that civilization and "syphilization" advanced together; this is viewed as much as a commentary on Coppola's times—during the spread of HIV/AIDS—as it was on Stoker's (who may have died of syphilis, as speculated in some biographies of Stoker).